Surprising Finds Just Off The beach At Kata

 Too many species to list but there certainly seems to be a wider variety of species than at other Phuket dive sites.
 Finds of note; Melibe viridis, Costasiella usagi (shawn the sheep), Micromelo undata and Hydatina aplustre.
 They certainly are a bit hit or miss especially out on the sand but we can usually find a nudi or two on the reef.

 Starting at just 7m you can find plenty of stuff as soon as you descend; small barracuda, clownfish, striped catfish and moray eels all dwell in the shallows.
-A very large school of sardines and yellow scad have been putting on a stunning display over the top of the reef and in the nooks and crannies you can find lobsters, nudi’s and different varieties of shrimp.
+A very large school of sardines and yellow scad have been putting on a stunning display over the top of the reef.
+In the nooks and crannies you can find lobsters, nudi’s and different varieties of shrimp.

 If your guide braves the barren sand and navigates to the cube structure to the south, you will probably come across a dozen or more kuhl’s stingrays rooting around in the sand and the cubes house the very beautiful honeycomb moray along with false clown anemone fish and reef stonefish.

-You can have some really nice dives out at Kata Beach but we’ve found it to be a little hit or miss and recommend it only if you haven’t got time to join one of our Phuket day trips or you’ve completed them all and want something different.
+You can have some really nice dives out at Kata Beach but we’ve found it to be a little hit or miss.
+We recommend it only if you haven’t got time to join one of our Phuket day trips or you’ve completed them all and want something different.

 Posted in Amazing Local Dives on .